ardalis/DevIQ-gatsby/src/docs/design-patterns/mediator-pattern.md

 ### Loose Coupling

-Components don’t need to know about each other; they only interact through the Mediator.
+Components don't need to know about each other; they only interact through the Mediator.
 This promotes modularity and makes the system easier to manage, especially when adding or modifying components.

 ### Improved Readability and Maintenance